kreier/jetson/README.md

 Technically the Maxwell GPU with Cuda CC 5.3 should be supported by Cuda 12.
 But it would be privided by Nvidia with their [JetPack SDK](https://developer.nvidia.com/embedded/jetpack).
 And as the [list of old versions](https://developer.nvidia.com/embedded/jetpack-archive) indicate, the latest supported version for the Jetson Nano is 4.6.6.
 Since 5.1.1 the Jetson Orin Nano is supported.

-### 2) llama.cc as an alternative?
+### 2) llama.cpp as an alternative? probably only on CPU 2024-04-11

+The following procedure seems to be obsolete, now that specific entries for the Jetson Nano are included in the Makefile for llama.cpp and even ollama runs out-of-the-box.
+The gist does not mention the use of the GPU with CUDA for acceleration.

-An [article by Flor Sanders](https://gist.github.com/FlorSanders/2cf043f7161f52aa4b18fb3a1ab6022f) from April 2024 describes the process of running llama.cpp on a 2GB Jetson Nano.
+An gist [article by Flor Sanders](https://gist.github.com/FlorSanders/2cf043f7161f52aa4b18fb3a1ab6022f) from April 2024 describes the process of running llama.cpp on a 2GB Jetson Nano.
 With 4GB it should be possible to run a complete llama3.2:1b model file.
 But you can't use the provided gcc 7.5 compiler, you need at least 8.5 - so you compile it yourself over night.
+It needs around 3 hours to complete.

 Since I have a 32GB SDcard and 11 GB free it should be possible to compile GCC 8.5 overnight.
 But first we have to [add the link to nvcc](https://forums.developer.nvidia.com/t/cuda-nvcc-not-found/118068) the path. in `~/.bashrc` I have to add (with `nano`, that has to be installed too):